What is End of Life Care: All you need to know

 • Delirium (sudden confusion)

-What are the differences between End of Life and Palliative Care?
+End of Life vs Palliative Care?

-Palliative Care is the term used to describe the care given to someone who is suffering from a terminal illness, or someone who will not recover from their condition.
+Palliative care is the term used to describe the care given to someone who is suffering from a terminal illness, or someone who will not recover from their condition.
+Palliative care includes end of life care, but end of life care often refers to the care someone receives in the very final stages of their life.

 There is not a significant difference between End of Life Care and Palliative Care in terms of the type of care given; both types of care are carried out by professional district nurses or qualified carers, and both types of care revolve around keeping the person comfortable, pain free and feeling safe.